 Instead of answering each person one by one, we figured we would just do an article on what we believe are the best dinghies to buy today.

-We’ll cover the costs, which of the dinghys are beginner friendly and other general information you might want to know before making a purchase.
+We’ll cover the costs, which are beginner friendly and other general information you might want to know before making a purchase.

 We’ll also go through what to look out for if you are buying a used dinghy so you don’t end up purchasing something rubbish or worse yet, getting scammed.

-For those on a budget, buying used is a great starting point and you can pick up some gems for half price in some cases.
+For those on a budget, buying a used dinghy is a great starting point and you can pick up some gems for half price in some cases.